Rancho Mirage, California: Sports

 Tamarisk Country Club has hosted the Bob Hope Classic nineteen times.
 Thunderbird Country Club has hosted the Ryder Cup and the Desert Classic of the PGA Tour.
 It also held a PGA Tour event from 1952 to 1959 and was one of the original golf courses in the tournament that later became the Bob Hope Classic.
 Mission Hills Country Club hosted the Davis Cup finals in 1978.
-The Chevron Championship was held at Mission Hills Country Club in 2022, one of five major championships in women's professional golf (LPGA).
+The Chevron Championship was held at Mission Hills Country Club from 1972 to 2022, one of five major championships in women's professional golf (LPGA).

-The Dinah Shore Golf Classic is held in Rancho Mirage every March and draws an estimated 15,000 lesbian visitors to the area.
-It is part of the Kraft Nabisco Championship tournament which is held at the Mission Hills Country Club.
-In women's golf, the tournament ranks second only to the U.S. Women's Open.

 Rancho Mirage has 12 or 13 golf courses, also known as country clubs or golf resorts.
 The city's first resort was the Thunderbird Guest Ranch, opened in 1946 for entertainers and business clientele.
 Other golf resorts are The S at Rancho Mirage, Tamarisk, Mission Hills, Thunderbird, The Springs, Sunrise, Omni Resorts Rancho Las Palmas hotel (opened in 1979 to replace the Desert Air golf and private airport from 1954 to 1978), Morningside, Mission Hills North Course, Westin Hotels Mission Hills resort and Tuscania by Sunrise Company opened in 2006.